jeremy-baker/lv_port_renesas_ek-ra8d1_gcc/README.md

 - Connect the USB cable to the `Debug1` (J10) connector

 ### Software setup
+- Get e2studio (Eclipse based Renesas IDE) and the latest FSP (Flexible Software Package, the SDK of Renesas) from [https://github.com/renesas/fsp/releases](https://github.com/renesas/fsp/releases).
+FSPs are backward compatible so when prompted, feel free to selected the latest FSP.

-- You can clone the repository with the following command:
+- Clone this repository with the following command:
     ```
     git clone https://github.com/lvgl/lv_port_renesas_ek-ra8d1.git --recurse-submodules
     ```
     Downloading the `.zip` from GitHub doesn't work as it doesn't download the submodules.

-- Follow the *RA family* section of the [*documentation*](https://docs.lvgl.io/master/integration/chip/renesas.html#get-started-with-the-renesas-ecosystem) to prepare your environment and import the project

->**Note:** Debug  `printf` output is via the Jlink VCOM port, 921600 8,n,1
+- **Note:** Debug  `printf` output is via the Jlink VCOM port, 921600 8,n,1

+- To learn more about Renesas's *RA family* check out this section of the [*documentation*](https://docs.lvgl.io/master/integration/chip/renesas.html#get-started-with-the-renesas-ecosystem).

 ## Contribution and Support